 WMU conference honoring Siebert held this fall

-In November 2019, WMU will hold "Critical Theory and the Study of Religion: A Conference in Honor of Dr. Rudolf Siebert.”
+On Saturday, Nov.
+16, WMU will hold "Critical Theory and the Study of Religion: A Conference in Honor of Dr. Rudolf Siebert.”
 Over a dozen scholars will travel to WMU to present research papers on the study of religion.
-The conference will be an all-day affair focusing on CTRS, the field Siebert helped to create.
-It will be held at the Fetzer Center in the Putney Lecture Hall.
-To learn more, contact Lori Diehl at firstname.lastname@example.org.
+The conference will be held from 9 a.m. to noon and will focus on CTRS, the field Siebert helped to create.
+It will be held at the Fetzer Center in the Putney Lecture Hall, room 2016.
+Contact Lori Diehl for more information.